Eric Thompson (cyclist)

-Eric Gordon Thompson (9 July 1927 – 15 May 1996) was a British Olympic cyclist.
+Eric Gordon Thompson (9 July 1927 – 15 May 1996) was a British cyclist who competed at two Olympic Games.

-Cycling career
+Biography

+At the 1956 Olympic Games in Melbourne, Thomspon competed in the tandem sprint with Peter Brotherton and only just missed out on a medal, finishing fourth.

-He represented England and won a gold medal in the road race at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
+Thompson represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the gold medal in the road race.

-Personal life
+He went to his second Olympic Games in 1960, reaching the quarter-final of the men's tandem sprint with David Handley.

 He died after cycling across Spain with friends in May 1996.
 He had been president of the Derby Mercury cycling club and took part in the first running of the Dovedale Dash.